drink-this/drink-this-frontend/README.md

 ## To Add changes

 - Create PR
-- Add the PR to the Viewing Party Project
+- Add the PR to the Drink This Frontend project
 - Link any issues to the PR and use the PR template provided
 - Add Authors as Reviewers